The European Commission

 Network of Higher Education Reform Experts (HEREs)

-In the third countries not associated to the Programme concerned, the National Teams of Higher Education Reform Experts provide a pool of expertise to local authorities and stakeholders to promote reform and enhance progress in higher education.
+In third countries not associated to the Programme served by National Erasmus+ Offices, the National Teams of Higher Education Reform Experts provide a pool of expertise to local authorities and stakeholders to promote reform and enhance progress in higher education.
 They participate in the development of policies in higher education in their respective country.
 HERE activities are based on "peer to peer" contacts.
 Each national team consists of five to fifteen members.
 The HEREs are experts in the field of higher education (Rectors, Vice-Rectors, Deans, senior academics, international relations officers, students etc.).

 The mission of the HEREs involves supporting: